-RISK ROOT CAUSE MITIGATION STRATEGIES PROGRESS TO DATE RESPONSIBILITY Loss of water due to pipe bursts, leaking pipes & meters that cannot be read.
-Poor maintenance & the decaying infrastructure.
-Water is currently in a 3 of a 6 year Non- Revenue water reduction program which started Feb 2011.
-The 16 core interventions were made up of 8 real losses and 8 billing control interventions.
-The other interventions include filling of all vacant positions in the water section.
-The 6 Year Non-Revenue Water Master Plan has been reviewed in order to cater for the different aspects of water losses with a more robust approach.
-Water & Sanitation is currently in a 5 of a 6 year Non-Revenue water reduction program New strategy being developed to deal with obsolete asbestos pipes RESPONSIBILITY DMM: Infrastructure High backlogs of & ageing road infrastructure not receiving the relevant maintenance resulting to potholes.
-Limited funding.
-Asset Management Plan which caters for asset replacement.
-Maintenance Programmes, to review maintenance budget formulation & approach National Treasury for more MIG Funding.
-The implementation of Integrated Rapid Public Transport Network (IRPTN) will also cater for upgrade of roads.
-Application for MIG funding is continuously being made & request for increase to the maintenance plan budget has been made.
-DMM: Infrastructure
+RISK ROOT CAUSE MITIGATION STRATEGIES PROGRESS TO DATE RESPONSIBILITY

+Loss of water due Poor maintenance Water is currently Water & Sanitation DMM:

+to pipe bursts, & the decaying in a 3 of a 6 year is currently in a 5 Infrastructure

+leaking pipes & infrastructure.
+Non- Revenue water of a 6 year Non-

+meters that cannot reduction program Revenue water

+be read. which started Feb reduction program

+2011.
+The 16 core New strategy being

+interventions were developed to

+made up of 8 real deal with obsolete

+losses and 8 billing asbestos pipes

+control interventions.

+The other interventions

+include filling of all

+vacant positions in the

+water section.

+The 6 Year Non-

+Revenue Water

+Master Plan has been

+reviewed in order to

+cater for the different

+aspects of water losses

+with a more robust

+approach.

+Asset Management Plan which caters for

+asset replacement.

+usser replacement.

+High backlogs of Limited funding.
+Maintenance Application for MIG DMM:

+& ageing road 3 Programmes, to funding is continuously Infrastructure

+infrastructure review maintenance being made & request

+not receiving budget formulation for increase to the

+the relevant & approach National maintenance plan

+maintenance Treasury for more MIG budget has been

+resulting to Funding. made.

+potholes.
+The implementation

+of Integrated Rapid

+Public Transport

+Network (IRPTN) will

+also cater for upgrade

+of roads.

-RISK ROOT CAUSE MITIGATION STRATEGIES PROGRESS TO DATE RESPONSIBILITY Land Invasion Lack of management of municipal land The strategy that was developed was responding to areas that were invaded (AMBLETON PHASE 3 AND FARM SHENSTON) but not a Strategy to prevent land invasion.
+RISK ROOT CAUSE MITIGATION STRATEGIES PROGRESS TO DATE RESPONSIBILITY Lack of burial Lack of management of municipal land • Lack of pro- The strategy that was developed was responding to areas that were invaded (AMBLETON PHASE 3 AND FARM SHENSTON) but not a Strategy to prevent land invasion.
 There is no evidence of a Strategy developed to prevent land invasion.
 Currently land invasion is dealt with through enforcement of by-laws when land has been invaded.
 At this point more reliance is placed on removal of the invaders by security personnel when it occurs.
-A strategy to prevent land invasion has not yet been developed, only mechanisms to react on occurrence of an invasion are developed for each occurrence e.g. Ambleton, Nkawana etc Development Lack of burial space causing outcry from the community of Msunduzi.
-Poor service (bodies half burned) for those who want to cremate resulting in inconvenience to the Msunduzi community & extra cost to them when cremation is taken to Durban.
-Lack of pro- active long-term planning in the past for the burial services.
-Land identified at Hollingwood for new cemeteries but the Sobantu community has demanded that the process of building housing & cemetery be done simultaneously.
-Engaged in a process of identifying new land for cemeteries to take the municipality to 2030.
-Commission of two new cremators inclusive of maintenance of the cremators concluded but only one is working & challenges are attended to on the other one.
-DMM: Community Services
+Land identified at A strategy to prevent land invasion has not yet been developed, only mechanisms to react on occurrence of an invasion are developed for each occurrence e.g. Ambleton, Nkawana etc DMM: Economic Development DMM: space causing outcry from the community of Msunduzi.
+Poor service (bodies half burned) for those who want to cremate resulting in inconvenience to the Msunduzi community & extra cost to them when cremation is taken to Durban. active long-term planning in the past for the burial services.
+Hollingwood for new cemeteries but the Sobantu community has demanded that the process of building housing & cemetery be done simultaneously. • Engaged in a process of identifying new land for cemeteries to take the municipality to 2030. • Commission of two new cremators inclusive of maintenance of the cremators concluded but only one is working & challenges are attended to on the other one.
+Community Services